Ocala Dog Bite Lawyer

 Who Can Be Held Responsible For My Dog Bite Injuries?

-Under the Florida comparative fault laws, multiple parties can be held responsible for damages after a dog bite.
+Under Florida’s modified comparative fault laws, multiple parties can be held responsible for damages after a dog bite.
 That means anyone who’s actions or omissions contributed to the cause of the injuries can be held liable for paying damages.

 Responsible parties may include: